unswexplains/unswexplains.github.io/92e9b8e1a619/content.md

 Standard deviation has one advantage over variance: it's easier to interpret, because it's on the same scale as the variable; variance, in contrast, is on a much larger scale (the square of the scale of the variable), and this makes it difficult to interpret.

 To illustrate the issue, consider the moons variable.
 Its variance is 1080.3, which is vastly larger than any value of the variable.
 How could this be a good measure of the spread, given that the values of the variable range between 0 and 82?
 Shouldn't any measure of the variable's spread be no more than 82?
-It's standard deviation, on the other hand, is 32.9, which is the kind of measure of spread we would expect.
+Its standard deviation, on the other hand, is 32.9, which is the kind of measure of spread we would expect.

-So why would we ever use variance, rather than standard deviation, as the measure of spread?
+So why would we ever use variance as the measure of spread, rather than standard deviation?

-Two reasons.
+For two reasons.

 First, it's easier to work with mathematically.
 We can't go into the details here, but it's basically because calculating standard deviations involves taking square roots.